 The Acela is Amtrak’s flagship high-speed rail service.
 Connecting 15 cities along the Northeast Corridor of the United States, the Acela is Amtrak’s fastest running passenger train, developing a speed of up to 82.2 mph.
 Acela trains are equipped with free high-speed internet, power outlets and extra comfortable seats.
 In addition, all Acela passengers have access to the line’s signature Corridor Café where they can unwind and enjoy a freshly prepared meal with a glass of wine.
 As it is Amtrak’s most premium service, the average Acela train ticket often costs more than other lines' offerings.

 The Amtrak Downeaster provides passenger rail service in New England along the northeastern seaboard.
 The line is especially popular in the summer months for coastal getaways, and in the fall to see the incredible foliage along the train route.
 Choose between Coach Class or Business Class, the latter offering more comfortable seating, complimentary non-alcoholic beverages, and a more flexible ticket cancellation policy.
 All passengers are treated to free onboard WiFi and access to the cafe car to buy a snack or coffee.

-Which train service has the best service to Boston?
+Which train carrier has the best service to Boston?

 Frequently Asked Questions

-The busiest train station in Boston is South Station.
-There are several other active stations in addition to this main station.
+The busiest train station in Boston is Back Bay Station - 145 Dartmouth St. There are several other active stations in addition to this main station.
 The most popular train stations in Boston are:

 - South Station